serverless/event-gateway/README.md

 Key and value of matched parameters are passed to a function in an HTTP Event under `params` field.

+##### Wildcard parameters

+Special type of path parameter is wildcard parameter.
+It's a path segment prefixed with `*`.
+Wildcard parameter can only be specified at the end of the path and will match every character till the end of the path.
+For examples parameter `/users/*userpath` for request path `/users/group1/user1` will match `group1/user1` as a `userpath` parameter.

 #### Respond to an HTTP Event

 To respond to an HTTP event a function needs to return object with following fields: